joinpursuit/capstone/git-github-w-teams/lesson-notes/README.md

 - `git push origin <branch_name>`

-- Everyone should go to the GitHub repository page and open a pull request against the branch `dev`
+- Everyone should go to the GitHub repository page and open a pull request against the branch `dev` that the instructor has created.

 **Instructor**